rezelco/claim-code/video-script.md

 "Select TestNet from the network dropdown before connecting your wallet."

+**[Show Pera Wallet app on phone]**

+"Important: Before connecting, I need to switch my Pera Wallet to TestNet as well.
+In the Pera Wallet app, I'll go to Settings, then Developer Settings, then Node Settings, and select TestNet to match what we selected on the website."

+**[Show navigation: Settings → Developer Settings → Node Settings → TestNet]**

+"This ensures both the app and my wallet are on the same network."

 **[Click "Connect Wallet" button → QR code appears]**

 "Now I'll click Connect Wallet, which shows me a QR code.
 If you don't have Pera Wallet yet, there's a convenient download QR code right here - just scan it with your phone's camera to get the app from your app store."

 **[Point to the connection QR code]**

-"With Pera Wallet installed, scan the connection QR code to link your wallet."
+"With Pera Wallet installed and set to TestNet, scan the connection QR code to link your wallet."

 **[Show wallet connected]**